hakant/hakant.github.io/source/index.markdown

 ![$100 Startup](http://ecx.images-amazon.com/images/I/51xrSIGzOdL._SY344_PJ-v2,TopRight,1,0_SH20_BO1,204,203,200_.jpg)

 * **Charisma Myth** really demystifies the charismatic behaviors in the sense that it classifies the types of charisma, the kind of behaviors that leads to charisma and how to get there as a person without transforming your fundamental personality.
-This is a kind of book I want to keep next to me and remind myself of these best practices over and over again until they stick.

 ![Charisma Myth](http://ecx.images-amazon.com/images/I/51DY8Mb84XL.jpg =240x240)